TillF/WASA-SED/docs/index.md

 ```

 *Year*: Year of simulation \[yyyy] <br>
-*Subbasin-ID*:		Map-ID of sub-basin
+*Subbasin-ID*:		ID of sub-basin
 *acudfloatyear*:	Total number of reservoirs in the sub-basin and size classes for all years of simulation \[m³]

 Example: This optional file allows specifying changes on the number of reservoirs in the size classes.
 If this file is not found in the folder reservoir, a yearly variation in the number of reservoirs for sub-basins and size classes given in the file ```lake.dat``` is assumed.
-In the year 2005, the sub-basin with the Map-ID 15 has 32 reservoirs of class 1, 34 of class 2, 17 of class 3, 20 of class 4, and 11 of class 5.
+In the year 2005, the sub-basin with the ID 15 has 32 reservoirs of class 1, 34 of class 2, 17 of class 3, 20 of class 4, and 11 of class 5.
 The order of the sub-basins in the second column has to follow the same order of the sub-basin IDs for all years of simulation as was used in ```hymo.dat``` (due to computational reasons); otherwise, an error message occurs.
 Sub-basins without networks of small reservoirs must not be entered in the file.

 **16)** ```lake_number.dat```